codoworks/go-boilerplate/README.md

 ### Contribution

-We're looking for contributors and all ideas are welcome.
-Feel free to start a new discussion, submit a new PR etc..
-If you wish to join the team, just reach out to us on Discord.
+Feel free to start a new discussion, submit a new PR, make a feature request or etc..
+If you would like to join the team, reach out to us on Discord.
+We are always looking for contributors!

 ### Contacts